ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ### Preparing factory data partition on a device

 The factory data partition is an area in a device's persistent storage where a factory data set is stored.
-This area is configured using the [Partition Manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/scripts/partition_manager/partition_manager.html), within which all partitions are declared by writing the `pm_static.yaml` file.
+This area is configured using the [Partition Manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/scripts/partition_manager/partition_manager.html), within which all partitions are declared by writing the `pm_static.yml` file.

-Partitions and their sizes may be different according to different nRFconnect boards.
-Each nrfconnect board that the example supports contains a `pm_static.yaml` file in "*connectedhomeip/examples/< example_name >/nrfconnect/configuration/< pcb name >*" directory.
+Partitions and their sizes may be different according to different nRF Connect boards.
+Each nRF Connect board that the example supports contains a `pm_static.yml` file in "*connectedhomeip/examples/< example_name >/nrfconnect/configuration/< pcb name >*" directory.

-To prepare an example to support a factory data pm_static file has to contain a partition named `factory_data`, and Its size should be equal to at least 4 kB and be multiple of one flash page (for nrf52 and nrf53 boards, a single page is 4 kB length).
+To prepare an example that support a factory data, a *pm_static* file has to contain a partition named `factory_data`, and its size should be equal to at least 4 kB and be multiple of one Flash page (for nRF52 and nRF53 boards, a single page is 4 kB size).

-Below, there is an example of how to create a factory data partition in pm_static.yaml file according to pm_static.yaml from [lock app example](../../examples/lock-app/nrfconnect/configuration/nrf52840dk_nrf52840/pm_static_dfu.yml) and nRF52840DK board:
+Below, there is an example of how to create a factory data partition in `pm_static.yml` file according to `pm_static.yml` from [lock app example](../../examples/lock-app/nrfconnect/configuration/nrf52840dk_nrf52840/pm_static_dfu.yml) and nRF52840DK board:

 ```
 ...